 He returned to TSN in 2002 and from 2003-2013 was a host on SportsCentre, first with Jennifer Hedger and then alongside Dan O’Toole in a partnership many critics described as “the death of the medium in our country.”
 Jay also covered the NBA Finals for TSN from 2005-2008, served as the play-by-play voice for Red Bull Crashed Ice and somehow convinced his bosses to allow him to conduct an all-day NHL Trade Deadline Day blog from his home wearing only a robe.
-Onrait and O’Toole hosted their final SportsCentre on June 28, 2013, joining the launch of the new Fox Sports 1 network in Los Angeles as hosts of their flagship show Fox Sports Live beginning August 17.
+Onrait and O’Toole hosted their final SportsCentre at the time on June 28, 2013, joining the launch of the new Fox Sports 1 network in Los Angeles as hosts of their flagship show Fox Sports Live beginning August 17.
 During the 2010 Winter Olympics in Vancouver, Jay served as co-host of Olympic Morning alongside Beverly Thomson on the CTV Network.
 During the 2012 Summer Olympics in London Jay co-hosted daily live editions of SportsCentre on TSN from London alongside Dan O’Toole.
 He returned as host at TSN in 2017 and continues with SC with Jay Onrait.

 In November of 2013 Jay released his first book Anchorboy from HarperCollins.
 He followed this up with the 2015 release Number Two: More Short Tales from a Very Tall Man.